uikit/uikit-site/docs/pages/navbar.md

 ## Sticky Navbar

+You can create a sticky navbar that stays at the top of your viewport by using the [Sticky component](sticky.md).
+Plenty of variations are possible and the following examples show use cases of sticky navbars on typical websites.

 *Note* You can view more examples in the tests for the [Sticky Navbar](../assets/uikit/tests/sticky-navbar.html).

+In its simplest setup, you wrap the navbar inside a container with the `uk-sticky` attribute.
+The `sel-target` parameter tells the sticky component to apply to the navbar container.
+The `cls-active` parameter ensures that the navbar receives an optimized styling when it is in the sticky state (for example an additional box shadow or border styles).

 ```html
 <div uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">